 By SANDRA RENDGEN

-Likewise, the inception of the railways in the mid-19th century must have been a mind-blowing change process for its contemporaries.
-The new technology shot up the volume and speed of passenger and freight traffic overland to unprecedented heights within just very few years.
+Likewise, the inception of the railways in the mid-19th century would have been mind-blowing for those who lived through it.
+The volume and speed of passenger and freight traffic overland shot up to unprecedented heights within just a few years.

-This beauty of a diagram is considered to be the first organisational chart ever.
-It was drawn in 1855 and shows the structure of the New York and Erie Railroad Company, a large business of 4,715 employees which operated five railway lines with some 500 miles of tracks at the time.
-The company is envisioned as a magnificent tree, with its roots forming the center of power in the person of the president and the surrounding board of directors.
+This beauty of a diagram, considered to be the first organisational chart ever, was drawn in 1855.
+It shows the structure of the New York and Erie Railroad Company, a business of some 4,715 employees that operated five railway lines and about 500 miles of track at the time.
+The company is envisioned as a magnificent tree; its roots are the board of directors, and at their centre sits the company President.

-From the president, the tree branches out to display six general officers and their teams, as well as the General Superintendent.
-From this latter, the company’s organisational structure unfolds growing „sky high“ in numerous elegant branches.
-Stylised round leaves serve to encode one employee each.
+Sprouting from the root structure are six general officers and their teams, as well as the General Superintendent; from here, the company’s organisational branches spread out towards the sky.
+Stylised round leaves each serve to encode one employee.
 It is alluring how the graphic oscillates between its floral, even poetic appeal and its somewhat – let’s say – practical contents.
 The whole chart displays an admirable swinging symmetry – someone really wanted to make this look pretty.
 But why would a railway company need such an elaborate org chart in the first place?

 Sandra Rendgen is the author of two bestselling books on data visualisation and infographics, both published by Taschen.
-Currently she is getting lost in the history of data visualisation.
+She is currently getting lost in the history of data visualisation.